eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ### Examples

 The AMQP adapter client can be used to simulate a device which receives commands and sends responses back to the application.
-The command line client is used to simulate an application sending commands to devices and receiving command responses from devices.

-Start the AMQP adapter client, as follows:
+A subscription to commands for a specific device can be done like this:

 ~~~sh
 # in directory: hono/cli/target/